xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 When set to `level1`, the interpret will only match keysyms which are on the first level of the first group of the keys.
-This can be useful in conjunction with e.g. a `virtualModifier` statement, because `virtualModifier` is an attribute of the key rather than a specific level.
+This can be useful in conjunction with e.g. a [`virtualModifier`](@ref interpret-virtualModifier) statement, because `virtualModifier` is an attribute of the key rather than a specific level.

 Note: the other possible value is `any` and is the default value.

+See [virtual modifier map] for further information.

+#### “virtualModifier” statement {#interpret-virtualModifier}

+    virtualModifier = NumLock;

+Add this virtual modifier to the key’s `vmodmap`.
+The given virtual modifier must be declared at the top level of the file with a `virtual_modifiers` statement, e.g.:

+    virtual_modifiers NumLock;

+See [virtual modifier map] for further information.

+#### “repeat” statement {#interpret-repeat}

+    repeat = True;

+Set whether the key should repeat or not.
+Must be a boolean value.

 #### “action” statement {#interpret-action}